fabioolivei/Tutorials/README.md

 </div>

-- What is the importance of Machine Learning in practice, in this project?

-**Without a Detection Model**:

-*   Consider a company with R$ 500 billion in transactions, where 7.5 billion are frauds.
-*   It manages to detect and prevent 15% of the frauds: (R$ 1.125 billion).
-*   Still, R$ 6.375 billion in frauds go unnoticed.

-**With the best Machine Learning model found in this project**:

-*   The model identifies R$ 7.05 billion as potential frauds.
-*   Of this total, R$ 6.2 billion are actually frauds and are avoided.
-Thanks to our best model, the company manages to avoid an additional loss of R$ 6.2 billion in frauds.
+**Situation:** A company processes R$ 500 billion in transactions, within which R$ 7.5 billion are fraudulent.
+Without an effective detection model, the company was only able to detect and prevent 15% of these frauds, equating to R$ 1.125 billion, leaving R$ 6.375 billion in frauds undetected.

+**Task:** The critical task was to enhance fraud detection capabilities to mitigate the substantial financial losses incurred due to undetected frauds.
+The goal was to leverage Machine Learning to significantly improve the detection and prevention of fraudulent transactions.

+**Action:** In this project, we embarked on developing and fine-tuning a Machine Learning model to accurately identify fraudulent transactions.
+Through rigorous experimentation and optimization, the best performing model identified was an advanced Machine Learning model, specifically designed to pinpoint fraudulent activities with high precision.

+**Result:** With the implementation of the optimal Machine Learning model, we managed to identify R$ 7.05 billion as potential frauds.
+Remarkably, R$ 6.2 billion of this amount were confirmed frauds, which the model successfully helped to avoid.
+Consequently, the company managed to significantly reduce its losses by preventing an additional R$ 6.2 billion in fraudulent transactions.
+This outcome underscores the pivotal role of Machine Learning in enhancing operational efficiency and safeguarding financial assets.

 [Click here to see the full study]([https://shre.ink/UpF5](https://github.com/fabioolivei/Fabio_Olivei_Data_Sciense/blob/main/ML_Card_Fraud/notebooks/Ml_Fraud.ipynb))